ceph/ceph/doc/radosgw/multisite.rst

    ``default`` zone and its pools if you are already using the zone to store data, or the data will be deleted and unrecoverable.

-Delete Default Zone Group and Zone
+Delete Default Zonegroup and Zone
 ----------------------------------

 #.
 Delete the ``default`` zone if it exists.
 Remove it from the default zone